Anurag990/Car-Management-System/README.md

 # Car-Management-System
-System that allows users to manage car details, such as adding, updating, viewing, and deleting car information.
+A system that allows users to manage car details, such as adding, updating, viewing, and deleting car information.

 ## Overview
 The **Car Management System** is a RESTful web service built using **Spring Boot** that allows users to manage car details.
 It supports CRUD operations and includes features like searching, pagination, and sorting.
 The system also provides API documentation through **Swagger UI** for easy interaction with the endpoints.